Maburaho: Development

 Maburaho was Toshihiko Tsukiji's first attempt at writing a romantic school comedy.
 Tsukiji inspired to write Maburaho after losing a previous novel competition hosted by Gekkan Dragon Magazine, the Dragon Cup.
 Tsukiji won the competition and Maburaho received high acclaim from Gekkan Dragon readers.
 In an interview in Newtype USA, Tsukiji states, "I kept two key words in mind, two things that are common to every teenage boy—school and girls."
 Tsukiji wanted to create three characters that were different from each other in every way.

 Yuna Miyama introduces herself to the class as Yuna Shikimori.

 Tsukiji originally conceived of ending the series after six installments with the death of Kazuki after using all of his magic, however the publisher asked him to extend the series.
 Instead of manipulating Kazuki's magic count, Tsukiji decided to continue the story with Kazuki as a ghost.
 "I figured it'd probably be most interesting if I made him a ghost," states Tsukiji.

 When discussing the anime adaptation, Tsukiji states, "I was actually very inspired by a scene from Episode 1, the one where Yuna introduces herself."
 Tsukiji was amazed with how skillfully anime director Shinichiro Kimura and the voice actors were able to express each of the girls' personalities.

 Media

 Novels

-The novel series Maburaho is written by Toshihiko Tsukiji and illustrated by Eeji Komatsu.
+The novel series Maburaho is written by Toshihiko Tsukiji and illustrated by Eiji Komatsu.
 The novel is serialized in Gekkan Dragon Magazine and 30 volumes of Maburaho have been published as of February 2011.

 The anime series had adapted the storyline until "The Volume of Being a Spirit – Part 3".